isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-shoes-for-plantar-fibroma.markdown

 - Some reviewers complain that the outsole separates from the midsole after a few months of use

 ### [7.
 Saucony Men's VERSAFOAM Cohesion 12 Road Running Shoe](https://www.amazon.com/dp/B07FNDBZX5/tag=p-policy-20)
-Saucony Men's VERSAFOAM Cohesion 12 is another incredible shoe for plantar fibroma.
-The Cohesion 12 is a high-performing running shoe that incorporates reliable technologies to deliver the best results.
+Saucony Men's VERSAFOAM Cohesion 12 is another incredible shoe for plantar fibroma.Â  The Cohesion 12 is a high-performing running shoe that incorporates reliable technologies to deliver the best results.

 For starters, the shoe features VERSAFOAM technology.
 This cushioning technology delivers a soft spongy feel on the foot for enhanced comfort throughout the running or walking experience.